Skip to main content

 Ombidi (Wild Spinach)

-Traditional leafy green vegetable harvested from wild plants in northern Namibia, cooked with onions and tomatoes.
-Ombidi has a slightly bitter, earthy flavor and is rich in iron and vitamins.
-Served as a side dish with oshifima and meat stews, representing indigenous food sovereignty.
+A leafy green gathered from wild plants in northern Namibia and cooked down with onions and tomatoes.
+It tastes slightly bitter and earthy and carries plenty of iron and vitamins.
+It's served as a side with oshifima and meat stews, and it's part of the wider effort to keep indigenous foods on the table.

 Droëwors